CANCELLED - From Monday 6 to Friday 17 July 2020

 Department of Psychological and Cognitive Science, Corso Bettini 84 and 31, Rovereto

-All participants will stay in a double room, either in an apartment or student dormitory
+All participants will stay in a double room, either in an apartment or student dormitory in the city centre.

 Students from partners universities: 450 Euros